JeroenSlobbe/Hardware/Pandoras box/readme.md

 - [ ] KICAD: See if SMD resistors can be used, to safe space and let the board look more slick
 - [x] ARDUINO: Implement WiFi AP so users can connect to Pandoras box
 - [ ] ARDUINO: Implement Webserver so users can read about pandoras box (files should be obtained via the SD-CARD)
-- [ ] ARDUINO: Implment buttons for initaiting the communication
+- [ ] ARDUINO: Implement buttons for initaiting the communication
 - [ ] 3D: add ornaments to make the box look more fancy
 - [ ] 3D: Create a lid to enusre the box can be closed
 - [ ] 3D: Move ESP32 mouth to right to improve allignment